IHTSDO/snowstorm/docs/extension-authoring.md

 | previousRelease | Used by the [RVF](https://github.com/IHTSDO/release-validation-framework).
 Effective time of the previous extension release. | "20190930" |
 | dependencyRelease | Used by the [RVF](https://github.com/IHTSDO/release-validation-framework).
 Effective time of the edition or extension which this extension extends. | "20190731" |

+## Identifier Generation
+New SNOMED components (concepts, descriptions and relationships) must have an SCTID SNOMED identifier created.
+Snowstorm has an SCTID generator built in which is used by default.
+The internal generator creates valid SCTIDs using the namespace configured in the branch metadata (see above) with the correct partition id and check digit.
+These identifiers are non sequential and Snowstorm checks that new identifiers are unique across all branches as part of the generation process.

+Alternatively the dedicated [Component Identifier Service](https://github.com/IHTSDO/component-identifier-service) can be used although this is a more complex setup with little benefit.

 ## Upgrading to a new International Release
 At some point you will want to upgrade the extension to use a newer International Edition.